-Dr Fintan Walton Director (Non-executive)

-Qualifications PhD, Genetics, Trinity College Dublin

-Founder and CEO of PharmaVentures Ltd, a UK based corporate advisory firm that provides Experience advice on all aspects of corporate transactions, business brokering, mergers and acquisitions and licensing deals to a diversified global network.

-Shares: 12,500 directly held

-52,500 indirectly held Shares:

-Special responsibilities Member of the Nomination and Remuneration Committee

-Other directorships in listed entities held in the previous three years
+Dr Fir ntan Walton Director (Non-executive) Qualif fications PhD, Genetics, Trinity College Dublin Exper rience Founder and CEO of PharmaVentures Ltd, a UK based corporate advisory firm that provides advice on all aspects of corporate transactions, business brokering, mergers and acquisitions and licensing deals to a diversified global network.
+Intere est in shares and options Shares: 12,500 directly held Shares: 52,500 indirectly held Specia al responsibilities Member of the Nomination and Remuneration Committee r directorships in listed es held in the previous years None

-None

-Dr Martin Cross Director (Non-executive)

-PhD Microbiology, Aberdeen University Scotland.
-Fellow of the Australia Institute of Company Qualifications aspects of marketing, selling and business management.
+Dr Martin Cross Director (Non-executive) Qualifications PhD, Microbiology, Aberdeen University Scotland.
+Fellow of the Australia Institute of Company Directors.
+Experience Over 35 years' experience working in the pharmaceutical and biotech industries primarily in all aspects of marketing, selling and business management.
 This included global roles at international headquarters of AstraZeneca and Novartis.
-Former Country President for Novartis Australia/NZ, Managing Director for Alphapharm (Mylan) Australia/NZ with extensive retail experience in pharmacies and Chairman of the Generics Industry Association and
+Former Country President for Novartis Australia/NZ, Managing Director for Alphapharm (Mylan) Australia/NZ with extensive retail experience in pharmacies and Chairman of the Generics Industry Association and Medicines Australia.
+Interest in shares and options Shares: 325,000 indirectly held Special responsibilities Member of the Audit and Risk Committee Other directorships in listed entities held in the previous three years Non-Executive Director Oncosil Ltd and operational expertise.
+Mr Eck, a professional investor, has extensive retail experience in fashion, groceries, cosmetics, and hair salons.
+As a senior strategist, Mr Eck has helped reshape the operations of several retail businesses delivering outstanding shareholder returns.